sig-net/mpc/README.md

 In the future, MPC Service will disallow creating account with ID Tokes that were not claimed first.
 It is expected, that PK that client wants to use for the account creation is the same as the one that was used to claim the ID Token.

-The frp_signature you send must be an Ed22519 signature of the hash:
+The user_credentials_frp_signature you send must be an Ed22519 signature of the hash:

     sha256.hash(Borsh.serialize<u32>(SALT + 3) ++ Borsh.serialize<[u8]>(oidc_token_hash, frp_public_key))